 - Black shoes

-GMEA Jazz Etude 1 and 2 (or an appropriate jazz etude or transcription), GMEA Jazz Scales, and sight reading.
+This year’s Big Band Audition will consist of the Jazz Etudes listed below (or another appropriate jazz etude or transcription), GMEA Jazz Scales, and sight reading.

 Prepare 3 selections including a blues, latin, and jazz standard (swing).